LLucchini/HoWDe/README.md

 ## Data
-Anonymized stop location data with true home and work labels available at:
+Anonymized stop location data with true home and work labels _will be_ available at:

 De Sojo Caso, Silvia; Lucchini, Lorenzo; Alessandretti, Laura (2025).
 Benchmark datasets for home and work location detection: stop sequences and annotated labels.
 Technical University of Denmark.
 Dataset. https://doi.org/10.11583/DTU.28846325